 Unfortunately, most of what you hear about summer slide is true.
 Typically, kids lose about 2 months worth of knowledge if they do nothing over the summer.
 Top that with the 4 to 6 weeks it then takes to get in the groove once school starts and we are talking 3 to 4 months of catching up to do.

-So how does a teacher prevent summer slide with her own kids?
+how does a teacher prevent summer slide with her kids?

 Well, it might not be what you think–in our house there are no strict schedules, no school desks set up, or timers(Well, we do have timers!!).
 It may surprise you to know that I am a little loose-y goose-y in my approach to preventing summer slide.

-Here is a peak into how I prevent summer slide with my own kids.
+how to prevent summer slide with Your kids.

 We read together – literally.
 I am still working to get my third grader into meatier chapter books.
 So I have a few titles picked out and I sit with him-he reads a few pages and I read a few pages.
 It gets him into the story and then he usually takes off by himself from about the halfway point.